 214 Royal Street

 The Carousel at the Hotel Monteleone Bar was installed in 1949.
 You grab a seat at the bar and ride around at one revolution per fifteen minutes.
-It took us a while to find two seats on a Tuesday night so I’d imagine it would be a longer wait on weekends.
+It took us a while to find two seats on a Tuesday night so I’d imagine it would be a long wait on weekends.
 At 8:30pm, a band started to play in the adjoining room but you can’t really hear them that well if you’re sitting on the carousel.

 500 Chartres Street